nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/DATA_PROVIDER.md

 1. `createContext()` - Create the context to be used by other components that need data.
 1. `useContext()` - Used by UI components that need data stored in the context, and exposed by the provider component.

-The following data provider component serves the exact same purpose in a React application as the vanilla one above does.
+The following React data provider component serves the exact same purpose as the vanilla one above.
 However, there are plenty of new keywords and statements that will be explained.

 > ##### `src/components/animal/AnimalProvider.js`